code-and-effect/codeandeffect.com/pages/solutions/member-portals.md

 description: "Empower members to sign in and manage their information, submit payments, request changes to their status, and download secure files."
 bullets:
   - "Create a self-serve portal for your members to access association services."
-  - "Wizards guide users step-by-step through applications, dues renewal, and more/"
+  - "Wizards guide users step-by-step through applications, dues renewal, and more."
   - "Access important information like order history and member downloads."

 show_jump_solutions: true